CllsPy/CllTorch-Blog/content/posts/book_notes.md

 - A classic example of Deep Learning is the **MLP (Multilayer Perceptron)**.

 If we build a [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) showing how these concepts connect, it would be deep with many layers; hence, we call it **Deep Learning**.

----

-I hope this makes the content more engaging and easier to read!
-Let me know if there's anything else you'd like to add or change.